Powerful tornadoes, hail forecast for wide swath of U.S. south

 The severe storms are being triggered by the collision of a cold front barreling down from the Rocky Mountains and pushing across the central plains, with warmer, moist air pushing north from the Gulf of Mexico, said Andrew Orrison, an NWS meteorologist based in College Park, Maryland.

-He said tornadoes with gusts of 111 miles per hour and above could break out from the lower and middle Mississippi valley area into portions of the southeast.
-He added there is even a chance for the most powerful twisters - with winds over 200 miles per hour - hitting the area.
+He said the system could produce tornadoes with wind gusts of 111 mph and a slight chance for the most powerful twisters - with winds exceeding 200 mph - hitting the area.

+Although tornado season runs from spring and into summer in the Midwest, the South has a secondary tornado season that occurs in November and December.
+In December 2021, a swarm of tornadoes tore through the Midwest and South, killing more than 80 people.

-(Reporting by Brad Brooks in Lubbock, Texas; Editing by Donna Bryson and David Gregorio)
+(Reporting by Brad Brooks in Lubbock, Texas and Brendan O'Brien in Chicago; Editing by Donna Bryson, Bernadette Baum and Lisa Shumaker)

 ((Brad.Brooks@tr.com; +1-512-516-5615; Twitter @bradleybrooks; Reuters Messaging: brad.brooks.thomsonreuters.com@reuters.net))